 - Create a sitemap.
 This includes all the pages in your site, and can be linked to from your homepage.
 This helps search engines to find and index all the pages in your site.
 Make sure that all your internal pages link to your homepage.

-- Submit your website to the most important search engines such as Google, Yahoo and MSN.
+- Submit your website to the most important search engines such as Google, Yahoo and Bing.

 - Create relevant inbound links to your website from quality sites.